Mazda Capella: Fourth generation (GD/GV; 1987–1992)

 The station wagon version, intended as a true load carrier, was introduced in the northern-hemisphere spring of 1988 on a slightly modified platform (called the GV).
-The station wagon also had a seven-seat option in some markets.
+The station wagon also had a seven-seat option in some markets, only available on the front-wheel drive model.
 Five-speed manuals and four-speed automatics were offered, with a few export markets also receiving a four-speed manual.
 Four-wheel drive was introduced in July 1987 for some versions, although it was never made available in the coupé nor in the North American market.
+The four-wheel drive system featured a central differential as well as a viscous limited-slip differential at the rear axle.
 Another new option was 4-wheel-steering, introduced in February 1988, with Mazda's system being electronic and more complex than the 4WS system introduced by Honda on their 1988 Prelude.
 This system was only available in the five-door and the coupé.
 While not particularly successful in the marketplace, Japanese consumers could choose this option for longer than could export customers.
 All of the body styles also had optional ABS.
 The final facelift made a driver's side airbag an option for the buyer.

 The 626 line was facelifted for 1990, although mainstream Japanese production ended in 1991.
 Ford kept building a manual-only GD series sedan, called the Telstar Classic, aimed at fleet customers.
 The Capella station wagon was still available up until November 1997 (1996 in export markets).
 As part of a Japanese trend at the time, it was also developed into an "RV", a sporting model with off-road pretensions.
 The Capella Van version, for commercial use only, actually continued in production until April 1999.
 It was equipped with the 1.6-litre B6 engine or the naturally aspirated diesel.
 When the new CG Capella was introduced in August 1994, the "Capella Cargo" received a facelift with a bigger grille and headlights and its name was changed to "Capella Wagon".
 The last addition to the Japanese lineup was a two-wheel-drive version of the 2.0 GT engine which arrived in June 1996.

 UK trim levels were LX (1.8-litre 8v), GLX (1.8-litre 8v /2.0-litre 12v), GLX Executive (2.0-litre 12v) and GT (2.0-litre 16v) GLX Executive 4x4 (2.2-litre 12v) Some early 2.0GT models had four-wheel steering.
 There was also an estate model with either the 2.0-litre engine in GLX or GT trim, or the GLX Executive 4x4 2.2.
 The 2.0GT was also available in two-door coupe form.
 Most European markets received similar lineups, albeit with diesel options in many countries.